-Roulette is one of the oldest and most popular casino games.
+Roulette is one of the oldest and most popular games in landbased and all the Canadian online casinos.
 There are many types available, with two being the most popular – European and American Roulette.
 They both follow the same rules, what differs is the layout of the game.

 Each version involves a different set of numbers on the wheel – 37 for the European one with a single zero, and 38 with a double zero for the American one.
 Pay special attention to that double zero because it’s what increases the house edge significantly and what may stack the odds against you.